Cursor Memory MCP Server

 Try it

-Remember that I prefer tabs over spaces
+Remember that I prefer tabs over spaces for all my projects.

-What do you remember?
+What do you remember about my coding preferences?

-List all memories
+List all my stored memories.

-Delete memory #3
+Delete memory #3 from the list.

 Frequently Asked Questions

-How do I install Cursor Memory MCP Server?
+How do I install Cursor Memory?

-What MCP clients work with Cursor Memory MCP Server?
+What MCP clients work with Cursor Memory?